 In the old days event coordinators generally hired a band.
 Family, friends and music were simple aspects of life and a local experience when it came to the reception.
 Today those aspects are complex and diverse.
-Family, friends and music converge from a community that is regional, national and sometimes international.
+Family, friends and music converge from a community that is now regional, national and sometimes international is part of the average event.
 Most bands are hired for 4 hours and play a limited selection of cover music or originals.
 Some bands may play two extended sets of 1.5 hours.
 The average band plays 10 to 14 songs an hour and may take 2 or 3 fifteen to twenty minute breaks during the four hour period.
 That’s 30 to 40 songs in a 4 hour period.
 In reality, you are paying for 4 hours but only receive 3 hours or less of entertainment.
 There is nothing better than a live performance with great musicians or entertainers.
 But what if no one likes the music or the downtime kills the momentum?
 All traditional activities generally are organized around the 20 minute band breaks.
-You can’t change the style nor songs the band plays in the middle of the reception, however you can change the style and songs the DJ plays at any point during the reception.
+You can’t always change the style nor songs the band plays in the middle of the reception, however you can change the style and songs the DJ plays at any point during the reception.

 Many years ago we worked with a large band that saturated a 20’ x 40’ stage.
 The sound technician was 15’ to 20’ in front of the stage monitoring the mix of each instruments volume plus he monitored the stage lighting.
 He additionally took up a 6’ x 8’ area.
 The sound system extended an additional 4’ off each side of the stage.
 We were just off stage using a 3’ x 5’ area.
 Three main differences we noticed between a band and a DJ are occupied space, available play list and the directed attention.
 During that event, they could choose to play from a list of over 60 songs.
 I, on the other hand, had over 30,000 songs.
 The directed attention of the guests was on the band and costuming while they played their sets.
 When I played between the band sets, the directed attention was on the dance floor and other events occurring in the room.
 Stage lighting for a band illuminates the stage.
 Stage lighting for a DJ illuminates the dance floor.
 It really is as simple as these three differences.